pauljickling/notes/golang/go.md

 # Go Lang

 Go is a statically-typed, compiled programming language with a garbage collector.
-It has a concise syntax, and seems to generally operate in the spirit of the Zen of Python.
-Although it is very effective as a general purpose language, Go shines in the ease of use, and performant development of concurrent and networkng application programming.
+It has a concise syntax, and it is an effective general purpose language, but it shines in the development of concurrent networking application programming.

 ## `Printf` Reference